 - The vehicles used in TNCs are not required to have obviously visible signage or displays.

 - Uber and Lyft operators may work at any time they desire.

 An important difference between TNCs and taxis is that taxis are required to have commercial insurance policies that remain effective at all times, while rideshare drivers have both private and company auto insurance.
 Which one is in effect at the time of an accident depends on the specific situation of the driver.

 - Period 0 – A driver’s app is off.
 Any accident that takes place during this time will have to be covered by the driver’s personal auto insurance.

-- Period 1– A driver is either waiting for a request or is headed to pick up a passenger.
+- Period 1– A driver is online and waiting for a request.
 If an accident occurs during this period, Uber and Lyft will provide $50,000 in bodily injury per person/$100,000 in bodily injury per accident/$25,000 in property damage per accident if your personal insurance does not apply.

-- Period 2 – A driver is dropping off a passenger to their selected location.
+- Period 2 – A driver is either picking up or dropping off a passenger.
 If an accident occurs during this period, then Uber and Lyft will provide $1,000,000 for third party liability, uninsured/underinsured motorist coverage (UM/UIM), and contingent comprehensive and collision coverage up to the actual cash value of the vehicle ($2,500 deductible).